fluxcd/website/content/en/legacy/flux/tutorials/get-started-kustomize.md

+---
+type: docs
-# How to bootstrap Flux using Kustomize
+title: How to bootstrap Flux using Kustomize
+weight: 30
+---

 This guide shows you how to use Kustomize to bootstrap Flux on a Kubernetes cluster.